wpilibsuite/frc-docs/source/docs/zero-to-robot/step-1/intro-to-frc-robot-wiring.rst

       Requires: Wire stripper, small flat screwdriver (optional), 18 AWG (1 :math:`mm^2`) red and black wire

-      .. note: The PCM is an optional component used for controlling pneumatics on the robot.
+      .. note:: The PCM is an optional component used for controlling pneumatics on the robot.

       1. Strip ~5/16" (~8 mm) on the end of the red and black 18 AWG (1 :math:`mm^2`) wire.
       2. Connect the wire to one of the two terminal pairs labeled "Vbat VRM PCM PWR" on the PDP.